pydoit/doit/doc/index.rst

 * `doit-recipes <https://bitbucket.org/schettino72/doit-recipes/wiki/Home>`_ contains a collection of non-trivial examples and a list of projects using `doit`.

-* Professional support and consulting services available from ``doit`` creator & maintainer (*schettino72* at gmail.com).
+* Professional support and consulting services available from `doit` creator & maintainer (*schettino72* at gmail.com).

-This blog `post <http://schettino72.wordpress.com/2008/04/14/doit-a-build-tool-tale/>`_ explains how everything started.

 Status
 ======

+This blog `post <http://schettino72.wordpress.com/2008/04/14/doit-a-build-tool-tale/>`_ explains how everything started in 2008.

 `doit` is under active development.
-Version 0.19 released on 2012-12.
+Version 0.20 released on 2013-01.

 `doit` core features are quite stable.
 So if there is no recent development, it does NOT mean `doit` is not being maintained...
+The project has 100% unit-test code coverage and kept with *zero* bugs in the tracker.

 Development is done based on real world use cases.
 If I don't need a feature and nobody never asked for it, it is not implemented ;) It is well designed and have a very small code base so adding new features isn't hard.

 If you use `doit` please drop me a line telling me your experience...